 Check Place Terms On Offer

 The bookmakers sometimes offer enhanced place terms for the Grand National.
 The usual place terms are ¼ odds 1,2,3,4.
 That means if your selection comes in the first four of the race then your place bet will win.

 However you can often better that.
 Bookies like Bet365 regularly offer places down to the first five home.
 That means if your horse comes fifth they would pay you out on your place wager.
 The best we have seen in recent years was BetVictor‘s first six home in last year’s Grand National.
 So they paid out on the sixth horse.
 That is actually pretty generous, certainly in comparison to the normal terms.

 If you want to know who is offering which place terms this year then take a look at this page: Grand National Place Terms.
 You will see a detailed odds table there.
-At the bottom of the table you will see the up-to-date place terms for each bookie listed.
+At the top of the table you will see the up-to-date place terms for each bookie listed.

 We advise having an each-way bet on the big race, as described above.
 You could just have a Win Bet but then if your horse is second you would not get a pick-up and would wish you had gone each-way.